2025 Carolina Panthers season

-The 2025 season is the Carolina Panthers' 31st in the National Football League (NFL) and their second under the head coach/general manager tandem of Dave Canales and Dan Morgan.
+The 2025 season was the Carolina Panthers' 31st in the National Football League (NFL) and their second under the head coach/general manager tandem of Dave Canales and Dan Morgan.
 The Panthers improved upon their 5–12 record from 2024 after an overtime win against the Atlanta Falcons in Week 11.
-They will now attempt to make the playoffs after a 8–year absence, and end their 10–year NFC South title drought.
+Carolina returned to the playoffs for the first time since 2017, and won their first NFC South division title since 2015.
+The Panthers notably pulled off a 31–28 upset win at home against the NFC-leading Los Angeles Rams in Week 13.

-For the first time since 2014, linebacker Shaq Thompson will not be on the roster, as he was released on February 24.
+For the first time since 2014, linebacker Shaq Thompson was not on the roster, as he was released on February 24.
 With their victory on October 19, the Panthers jumped to a 4–3 record.
 It was the first time the team had been over .500 since 2021.
-The Panthers' 6–5 start is their best since they also started 6–5 in 2018.
+The Panthers' .471 winning percentage was their best since 2017.
+However, losses in their final two games would seal the Panthers’ eighth consecutive losing season, finishing the regular season with a Week 18 defeat at the Tampa Bay Buccaneers.
+This loss cost the Panthers a chance to clinch the division outright.
+However, a victory by the Atlanta Falcons over the New Orleans Saints on the following day gave Carolina the division title anyway due to a three-way tie with head-to-head advantage.